Vortyne/pureRGB/REVIEWS.md

 Want to leave a review?
 Go [here](https://github.com/Vortyne/pureRGB/issues/new?assignees=&labels=review&projects=&template=review.yml&title=%5BReview%5D%3A+Summarize+your+review+here).

+### Review by Toshiba-3 on 2.7.4 - Had a blast

+Really had such a blast playing RGB once again with this mod.
+Did a 40 hour playthrough and did all (I think) the post-elite4 content too, enjoyed it all.
+I find this mod very inspiring in how it breathes life into a game already played to death all the while staying true to its original design.
+Even all the additional content was tastefully managed.
+Impressive stuff, thanks for your hard work.

 ### Review by samuellaw178 on 2.7.4

 I just wanted to leave a comment and review to say that you did a fantastic job!
 I thoroughly enjoyed the game, and I could see how much attention to detail went into it.
 This game gave me a sense of closure I didn’t know I needed!